StarRocks/starrocks/docs/table_design/Sort_key.md

   - `city_code` and `user_name`
   - `site_id`, `city_code`, and `pv`

 The following sections provide examples of how to define sort key columns when you create tables that use various data models.
+These examples are suitable for StarRocks clusters that have at least three BEs.

 ### Duplicate Key